dolphindb/Tutorials_EN/dolphindb_user_guide.md

 Regarding the user access control functionalities in DolphinDB, please check [DolphinDB Database User Access Control and Security](ACL_and_Security.md).

 ## Possible Problems
 1. After starting a server, the system immediately exists.
-The error message in the log file is "The license has been expired".
+The error message in the log file is "The license has expired".

 Cause: license expired